zot/Leisure/roadmap.md

    * use different name space for pattern creation, so '{', '[', etc. can have different meanings in a decl
       * defPattern name func -- could bind name to func in the pattern namespace
+   * records which declare their patterns
+   * reflection
+      * get function that matches a signature
+         * ex: matchingFunction find 'fred' [] -- returns subfunction
+           for fred
 * Socially networked source code
    * Code use
       * Authors should know how many projects are using their code